phpipam/phpipam/README.md

 It is ajax-based using jQuery libraries, it uses php scripts and javascript and some HTML5/CSS3 features, so some modern browser is preferred to be able to display javascript quickly and correctly.

-## License
-phpipam is released under the GPL v3 license, see misc/gpl-3.0.txt.

 ## Links
  - [Features & Tools](https://phpipam.net/documents/features/)
  - [Requirements & Installation](https://phpipam.net/documents/installation/)